This website uses modern construction techniques, which may not render correctly in your old browser.

 Take in the incredible views of the Great Pyramids of Giza while enjoying a delicious lunch at the 9 Pyramids Lounge

-This afternoon, we visit the brand-new Grand Egyptian Museum (GEM) in Giza, located a short distance from the pyramids themselves.
+This afternoon, visit the brand-new Grand Egyptian Museum (GEM) in Giza, located a short distance from the pyramids themselves.
 One of the largest, most modern and renowned museums in the entire world, the GEM is home to over 100,000 ancient Egyptian artefacts.
-We’re greeted by a 3,200 year old and 83-ton statue of Ramses II in the GEM’s main entrance, so you know we’re in for a real treat exploring this fascinating place!
+Greeted by a 3,200 year old and 83-ton statue of Ramses II in the GEM’s main entrance, so you know you're in for a real treat exploring this fascinating place!

-We will take a half day tour around Alexandria and visit the Graeco Roman Museum, home to an array of artifacts from the Greco-Roman era that provide a fascinating glimpse into the civilisation of ancient Egypt.
+After breakfast, travel to the beautiful city of Alexandria located along Egypt’s north coast.
+The port city located on the Mediterranean Sea was founded in 331 BC by Alexander the Great.
+Alexandria is the second largest city in Egypt and is best known for the Lighthouse of Alexandria (Pharos), one of the Seven Wonders of the Ancient World.
+En route, stop at Wadi el Natroun, a once important location for ancient Egyptians.
+An area rich in sodium salts and carbonates, the elements found here were utilised during the mummification process.
+Take a half day tour around Alexandria and visit the Graeco Roman Museum, home to an array of artifacts from the Greco-Roman era that provide a fascinating glimpse into the civilisation of ancient Egypt.
 Other highlights include Pompey’s Pillar, the Catacombs, and the New Bibliotheca.
-Our last stop is for a photo at the Citadel of Qaitbay, a spectacular 15th century fortress overlooking the Mediterranean.
+Your last stop is for a photo at the Citadel of Qaitbay, a spectacular 15th century fortress overlooking the Mediterranean.

 Special Experience